WouterMolhoek/word-rainbownizer/README.md

 # Word Rainbownizer

-A python script that changes the color of the text to the color of the rainbow
+A python script that changes the color of the text from a Microsoft Docx file to the color of the rainbow

 ## Usage